happy12/SPL06-001/README.md

 SPL06-001 library for Arduino processors

 Arduino library for the SPL06-001 pressure sensor.
-Derived from Adafruit_Sensor open-source library
+Derived from Adafruit_Sensor open-source library.
 Code was developed and tested on an ESP32-S2 microcontroller.
-Code was tested with I2C communication setup
+Code was tested with I2C communication setup.

 Provides Temperature in Celcius (default) and Fahrenheit.
 Though SPL06-001 is fairly innacurate for the temperature (0.5C).
-Provides Pressure in Pascal (default), and kPa, millibar, Atmosphere, PSI, mm of Mercury, inches of Mercury
+Provides Pressure in Pascal (default), and kPa, millibar, Atmosphere, PSI, mm of Mercury, inches of Mercury.

 Provides Barometric pressure corrected for sea level (aka Pressure Altitute).
 If no correction setting is provided, standard sea level standard day is used.
 This corrected Pressure Altitute is useful for aviation purposes.